JuliaGraphics/ColorSchemes.jl/README.md

 ## Images <a id="Images"></a>

 Here's how you can use colorschemes when creating images with Images.jl.
-The code creates a Julia set and uses a colorscheme extracted from Vermeer's painting "Girl with a Pearl Earring" (loaded using `loadcolorscheme("vermeer")`).
-(For no good reason.)
+The code creates a Julia set and uses a colorscheme extracted from Vermeer's painting "Girl with a Pearl Earring".

 <img src="doc/julia-set-with-girl-pearl-vermeer.jpg" width=900>